shojib353/collection_bd/README.md

 Flutter App - Bangladesh Digital Collection
 Overview
-This Flutter app utilizes the Bangladesh Digital Collection API to access various government datasets, including historical documents, public records, and other resources.
-The goal of this app is to provide an easy-to-use interface for users to explore and search through these valuable resources.
+This Flutter app utilizes the Bangladesh Digital Collection API to access government datasets, including historical documents, public records, and other resources.
+Its goal is to provide an easy-to-use interface for users to explore and search these valuable resources.

 Features
 Search Functionality: Allows users to search for documents and resources available in the Bangladesh Government's digital collection.